Sciss/Eisenerz/README.md

 ## building

-Builds with sbt against Scala 2.11.
-The subprojects are independent sbt projects, found in directories `accelerate`, `experiments`, `exposure`, `rails`, `zerophase`.
+Builds with sbt against Scala 2.11 (and some against 2.12).
+The subprojects are independent sbt projects, found in directories
+`accelerate`, `experiments`, `exposure`, `rails`, `zerophase`.

+Since the original project happened, some subproject have been lifted to newer Scala versions (compiles, but largely untested):

+- `accelerate` : Scala 2.12